Board of Directors#

 Director responsibilities#

-Attend board meetings (currently a two-hour meeting every every month) - see board attendance policy.
+Attending regular board meetings (currently a two-hour meeting every every month).

-Attend the two days of in-person meetings prior to GUADEC.
+Attending in-person meetings prior to or around GUADEC.

 Meetings and minutes#